FGC0 Natural Sciences MSci Undergraduate 2019

 The MSci degree offers you the chance to also take research-based study in your fourth year.
 There are two types of MSci degree available via the Natural Sciences route:

-- The MSci Joint Honours degrees are available in the following combinations: Biology and Chemistry, Biology and Physics, Chemistry and Mathematics, Chemistry and Physics, and Mathematics and Physics.
+- The MSci Joint Honours degrees are available in the following combinations: Biology and Chemistry, Biology and Physics, Chemistry and Mathematics, Chemistry and Physics, Computer Science and Mathemetics, and Mathematics and Physics.

-- The two degrees above allows you the option of completing a replacement Year Abroad in the Year 3.
-Note that the year abroadis competitive and so applicants cannot apply for these pathways through UCAS.
+- The two degrees above allows you the option of completing a replacement Year Abroad in Year 3.
+Note that the Year Abroad is competitive and so applicants cannot apply for these pathways through UCAS.

 Flexibility and choice